 Our architecture has been described as ‘a masterpiece’.
-The theatre was designed renowned architect Frank Matcham (1854-1920).
-Here you can discover more about our architecture.
+The theatre was designed by renowned architect Frank Matcham (1854-1920).
+Here you can discover more about its architecture.

-Within a context such as this it can quite clearly be stated that the Blackpool Grand represents one of the most complete and important Matcham ‘survivors’.
-The word complete is used in this context to define a comprehensive and detailed survival incorporating original decorative glass, door furniture, ironmongery, light fittings etc. The level of surviving detail (which also includes some original soft loose furnishings) raises the importance of the building and provides an exceptional view of what the theatre looked like when it first opened in 1894.
+Within a context such as this, it can quite clearly be stated that Blackpool Grand Theatre represents one of the most complete and important Matcham ‘survivors’.
+The word ‘complete’ is used in this context to define a comprehensive and detailed survival incorporating original decorative glass, door furniture, ironmongery and light fittings etc. The level of surviving detail (which also includes some original soft loose furnishings) raises the importance of the building and provides an exceptional view of what the theatre looked like when it first opened in 1894.

 The British Isles once boasted a profusion of theatres, scattered far and wide, in towns, cities, and even villages.
 Today there is a misconception that all cities and most towns still have an ‘old theatre’ – nothing could be further from the truth.
 When in 1982 Curtains!!! or A New Life For Old Theatres was published it produced a stark picture of the wanton destruction that had been carried out on Britain’s theatrical heritage: “Eighty-five per cent of the 1,000 Theatre Royals, Grands, Alhambras and Empires, which flourished in Britain between 1900 and 1914 have been destroyed or irretrievably altered.
 Under a tenth of this marvellous heritage of popular theatres which once enlivened every High Street are still in use as theatres.
 This leaves some 70 yet to be reawakened – ‘Sleeping Beauties’ spread throughout England, Scotland and Wales.”

-This clearly places Blackpool Grand in a national context, twenty-two years later the situation is even worse – the Royal Opera House, Scarborough (grade II) was demolished in the last ten years, and other theatres identified as survivors in 1982 have been lost, e.g. Empire Theatre, Longton – burnt down, Dunfermline Opera House – demolished (and it’s auditorium exported and rebuilt in Florida), Birkenhead Music Hall – demolished, and more recently the Palace & Hippodrome Theatre, Nelson, Lancashire was demolished by an unenlightened Local Authority.
+This clearly places Blackpool Grand in a national context, and twenty-two years later the situation is even worse – the Royal Opera House, Scarborough (Grade II) was demolished in the last ten years, and other theatres identified as survivors in 1982 have been lost, e.g. Empire Theatre, Longton – burnt down; Dunfermline Opera House – demolished (and its auditorium exported and rebuilt in Florida); Birkenhead Music Hall – demolished; and more recently the Palace & Hippodrome Theatre, Nelson, Lancashire was demolished by an unenlightened Local Authority.

 - Theatre Royal, Bristol (1766)